snowplow-archive/snowplow.github.com/_posts/2014-07-11-on-the-benefits-of-configurable-schemas.md

 }
 {% endhighlight %}

-Similarly, our application might interface directly with a CMS that stores all the different articles, and that CMS already has a well developed data model to describe an article, e.g.:
+Similarly, our application might interface directly with a CMS that stores all the different articles, and that CMS already has a well developed data model to describe the article, e.g.:

 {% highlight json %}
 "article": {